dxw/playbook/guides/development-workflow.md

 We don't use explicit versioning for frontend projects; rather we operate a continuous deployment approach as described in the [deploying](#deploying) section.

 However, when building libraries, APIs, or other software components designed for reuse, versioning is important.
 All reusable components should have properly versioned releases.
-This includes Wordpress plugins and themes, ruby gems, and so on, whether open source or otherwise.
+This includes Wordpress plugins and themes, Ruby gems, and so on, whether open source or otherwise.

 Versioning should follow the [Semantic Versioning](https://semver.org) standard, and projects that use them should specify their requirements so that the appropriate versions are used.